uio-bmi/compairr/README.md

 hash table.
 We then look for matches to sequences in the second set by looking them up in the Bloom filter and then, if there was a match, in the hash table.
-To find matches with 1 or 2 substitutions or indels, the hashes of all these variants sequences are generated and looked up.
+To find matches with 1 or 2 substitutions or indels, the hashes of all these variant sequences are generated and looked up.